OpenLI-NZ/openli/doc/CollectorDoc.md

 * sipignoresdpo     -- set to 'yes' to prevent OpenLI from using SDP O fields to group multiple legs for the same VOIP call.
 See notes below for more explanation.
 Defaults to 'no'.
+* sipignoresessionid -- set to 'yes' to prevent OpenLI from using Session ID headers as defined in RFC 7329 to group multiple legs for the same VOIP call.
 * RMQenabled        -- a flag indicating whether RabbitMQ should be used to buffer encoded ETSI records that are to be sent to the mediators.
 Defaults to 'false'.
 If set to 'true', the